nodejs/node/doc/api/fs.md

 For example, the octal value `0o765` means:

-* The owner may read, write and execute the file.
+* The owner may read, write, and execute the file.
 * The group may read and write the file.
 * Others may read and execute the file.

 When using raw numbers where file modes are expected, any value larger than `0o777` may result in platform-specific behaviors that are not supported to work consistently.
-Therefore constants like `S_ISVTX`, `S_ISGID` or `S_ISUID` are not exposed in `fs.constants`.
+Therefore constants like `S_ISVTX`, `S_ISGID`, or `S_ISUID` are not exposed in `fs.constants`.

-Caveats: on Windows only the write permission can be changed, and the distinction among the permissions of group, owner or others is not implemented.
+Caveats: on Windows only the write permission can be changed, and the distinction among the permissions of group, owner, or others is not implemented.

 ### `fs.chown(path, uid, gid, callback)`